scicloj/metamorph.ml/README.md

 It is documented in `scicloj.ml`, which re-exports the functions of this library: https://github.com/scicloj/scicloj.ml

-## Train a model
+* Train a model

-## Predict on a trained model
+* Predict on a trained model

-## Register a trained model
+* Register a trained model

 ## Evaluate pipelines
+Instead of running  `train` and `predict` as separate steps, the library offers as well to combine this in one step, and to `evaluate` a model or a pipleine.

-`evaluate-pipelines` which takes a sequence of metamorph compliant pipeline-fn (= each pipeline is a series of steps to transform the raw data and a model step)
+The function `evaluate-pipelines` which takes a sequence of metamorph compliant pipeline-fn (= each pipeline is a series of steps to transform the raw data and a model step), does this.

 It executes each pipeline first in `mode` :fit and then in `mode` transform, as specified by [metamorph](https://github.com/scicloj/metamorph) which a pipeline step containing a model should then translates into a